MooersLab/pymolsnips/README.md

 Its start-up speed is between that of *Sublime Text 3* and *Atom*.

 The installation of plugins is painless.
-There is a marketplace within *VSC* where you can search for extensions and easily install them.
+There is a marketplace within *VSC* where you can search for extensions and install them by clicking on an install button after reading meta data about the plugin to determine if it the right plugin for you.

-The *bioSyntax* plugin is free and includes a lexer for PyMOL, so it is a good idea to install this plugin.
+The *bioSyntax* plugin is free and includes a lexer for PyMOL and lexers for many other file types used in bioinformatics.
+It is a good idea to install this plugin.
-The lexer will be activated when a `pml` file is opened.
+The PyMOL lexer will be activated when a `pml` file is opened.

-Autocompletion of the snippet tab triggers and previews of the snippet's code are very helpful for avoiding the insertion of the wrong snippet.
+VSC provides for autocompletion of the snippet tab triggers and previews of the snippet's code.
+The latter feature are very helpful for avoiding the insertion of the wrong snippet.

 <details>
 <summary><b>Installing and using snippets with Visual Studio Code</b></summary>